UnCoqui/TA100-GitFlowWebsite/2_GitInstall.md

 # Getting Started

 ## Do you have Git installed?
 Since we will be working with Mac's, all the steps are for MacOs.
 Most MacOs computers have Git pre-installed you just have to get it activated.
-If you want to work from home you have to take a couple of more steps.
+If you want to work from home you have to take a couple of more steps (more details in step 3).

+Many of the Git commands are run in Terminal.
+What is Terminal?
+The Mac Terminal is a command line interface (CLI) for the macOS operating system (OS).
+There is an excellent 15min video for beginners.
+Please take a moment to view the [video](https://www.youtube.com/watch?v=aKRYQsKR46I) and familiarize yoursefl with Terminal then come back here.
+If interested in learning more on your own time, a more in depth explanation can be found [here](https://www.youtube.com/watch?v=ogWoUU2DXBU).

-Open Terminal by opening [Spotlight](https://support.apple.com/guide/mac-help/search-with-spotlight-mchlp1008/mac) pressing Command button + Spacebar on keyboard.
+1. Press the Command button + Spacebar on keyboard to open [Spotlight](https://support.apple.com/guide/mac-help/search-with-spotlight-mchlp1008/mac).
 For windows keyboards the **Windows** key is the Command button.
 When you do this the Spotlight will appear:

 <img src="images/spotlight.png" width="50%" height="50%">

-Enter Terminal in the spotlight search and select Terminal from the apps.
+2. Enter Terminal in the spotlight search and select Terminal from the apps.
 Terminal window will open up:

 <img src="images/terminalwindow.png" width="40%" height="40%">

-Many of the Git commands are run in Terminal.
-What is Terminal?
-The Mac Terminal is a command line interface (CLI) for the macOS operating system (OS).
-There is an excellent 15min video for [Beginners](https://www.youtube.com/watch?v=aKRYQsKR46I).
-Please take a moment to view the video.
-If interested in learning more on your own time, a more in depth explanation can be found [here](https://www.youtube.com/watch?v=ogWoUU2DXBU).

-Make sure to confirm that you have Git installed.
+3. Make sure to confirm that you have Git installed.
 You can do this by running the following command in Terminal:
 ```
 $ git --version
 ```